Why Is My Team Not Performing? A CEO’s Guide to Diagnosing and Fixing Underperformance

 The Mirror Test: Underperformance Starts at the Top

-Before you audit a single employee, you audit yourself.
-The urge to blame your team is a reflex—a convenient fiction that protects your ego but kills your company.
-The brutal truth is that your team’s performance is a direct reflection of the standards you set and the systems you’ve built.
-They are a mirror.
-If you don’t like what you see, the problem isn’t the mirror.
+Before I look at a single employee, I look at myself.
+That’s the first test most leaders try to skip.
+Blaming the team is a reflex.
+It feels decisive.
+It protects the ego.
+And if left unchecked, it slowly kills the company.
+The uncomfortable truth is simple: team performance is a reflection of the standards you set and the system you allow to exist.
+Your organisation is a mirror.
+If you don’t like what you see, the problem is not the mirror.

 Headcount Maths: How 60% Output Across 10 FTE ≈ Losing 4 FTE